 Our English writing curriculum for disadvantaged children, including those with SEND is adapted through the use of word banks, and visual prompts to support the generation of children's ideas.

-Children, where this is necessary, have access to adapted resources that ensure the highest levels of independence.
+Where this is necessary, children have access to adapted resources that ensure the highest levels of independence and enable children to work at the same level as their peers.

 Multi-sensory activities, such as using sand or clay for letter formation, enhance fine motor skills.
 Simplified writing tasks, structured templates, and collaborative writing projects encourage self-expression and confidence, ensuring all children can develop their writing abilities effectively.